Skip to main content

-If you love learning and are curious about the people and world around you, you might consider a degree in anthropology and explore how you can fill roles in both the public and private sectors, working in business, technology, advocacy and more.
+If you love learning and are curious about the people and world around you, you might consider a degree in anthropology.
+This degree can help you explore roles in both the public and private sectors, working in business, technology, advocacy and more.

 So, What is Anthropology?

-Dr. Elizabeth Johnson with the text Dr. Elizabeth JohnsonAt its core, anthropology “is the study of humans and their non-human primate ancestors through space and time,” said Dr. Elizabeth Johnson, associate dean of social sciences degrees at Southern New Hampshire University (SNHU).
+"(Anthropology) is the study of humans and their non-human primate ancestors through space and time,” said Dr. Elizabeth Johnson, an associate dean of functional and academic effectiveness at Southern New Hampshire University (SNHU) and an anthropology adjunct with a PhD in the field.

 Anthropology is a field that takes a holistic view of the human condition and can be used to understand people and cultures of the past and present, recognizing shared values and patterns.
 The principles of anthropology can offer you a unique lens and insight into human behavior — a skill transferable across industries and job roles.

-“The study of anthropology can be important for anyone, even if they’re not planning on becoming an anthropologist,” said Heather York, adjunct faculty member at SNHU.
+“The study of anthropology can be important for anyone, even if they’re not planning on becoming an anthropologist,” said Heather York, an adjunct faculty member at SNHU and forensic archaeologist.
 “At its heart, anthropology shows us the ways in which we're all the same, even though it does that while exploring ways in which we're different.”

-Anthropology is divided into four main focuses — archeology, biological, cultural and linguistic.
+Anthropology is divided into four main focuses — archaeology, biological, cultural and linguistic.
 Johnson and Edwards describe these subfields:

-3. Cultural: Also known as sociocultural anthropology, cultural anthropology considers the lives and dynamics of contemporary societies and can be studied within the culture you belong to or different from your own.
+- Cultural: Also known as sociocultural anthropology, cultural anthropology considers the lives and dynamics of contemporary societies, and you can study your own culture and others around the world.

 Although these are the four widely accepted types of anthropology, they do not operate in silos.
-Instead, they often bleed into one another, with culture being at the heart of everything anthropologists do, Johnson said.
+Instead, they often bleed into one another, with culture being at the heart of everything anthropologists do, according to Johnson, who has conducted fieldwork for firms and agencies such as the National Park Service.

 A fifth type — applied anthropology — is establishing itself, too, Edwards said.
 Applied anthropology focuses on finding solutions to real-world problems relating to humankind.

 Within each subfield, there are additional subsets.
-Take archeology, for example.
-You might decide to narrow your studies further, focusing on prehistoric archeology.
+Take archaeology, for example.
+You might decide to narrow your studies further, focusing on prehistoric archaeology.

-What Kind of Jobs Can I Get with an Anthropology Degree?
+What Kind of Jobs Can You Get With an Anthropology Degree?

-There is a growing demand for anthropologists, too.
-The field is projected to expand 6% by 2031, according to the U.S. Bureau of Labor Statistics (BLS), and anthropologists earned a median of $61,910 in 2021.
+There is a growing demand for anthropologists, too.* The field is projected to expand 8% by 2033, according to the U.S. Bureau of Labor Statistics (BLS), and anthropologists and archaeologists earned a median of $63,800 in 2023.*

-• Archeologist: With a bachelor’s degree, you might start as a field technician.
-As a field technician, you could survey land for archeological resources whenever there are plants for ground disruption — such as installing a highway or oil pipeline, Johnson said.
+- Field technician: With a bachelor’s degree, you might start in archaeology as a field technician.
+As a field technician, you could survey land for archaeological resources whenever there are plans for ground disruption — such as installing a highway or oil pipeline, Johnson said.
 There are also specializations compliance and contracts, for example.

-• Medical anthropologist: This is a form of applied anthropology that merges fundamental principles of anthropology and an understanding of health issues and the medical industry.
+- Medical anthropologist: This is a form of applied anthropology that requires advanced education and training not offered at SNHU.
+The career merges fundamental principles of anthropology and an understanding of health issues and the medical industry.
 “It's a great connection and allows you to do really influential work within that realm,” Edwards said.
 Medical anthropologists can help develop important policies and processes for providing health care to diverse populations, for example.

-• Museum curator: If you’re interested in archeology, you may consider the role of a museum curator.
+- Museum curator: If you’re interested in archaeology, you may consider the role of a museum curator.
 Curators acquire, store and create exhibits for artifacts, often focusing on a niche such as artwork or natural history, BLS said.
-Curators made a median of $60,110 in 2021, and the projected job growth is 12% by 2031.
+Curators made a median salary of $61,750 in 2023, and the projected job growth is 12% by 2033.*

 But an anthropology degree can also prepare you for numerous careers beyond what you might expect.
 Johnson said very few people who get a degree in anthropology have anthropology in their job title.